Educating People with Dementia On Using Social Media Safely

 So, how can we protect our loved ones with a memory impairment on the internet, while also allowing for socialization with true friends and family members?

-1. Learn their passwords
+1. Learn your loved one’s passwords

 Early on, talk with the person with dementia to see if they’re willing to share the account’s password.